Kolostov/NodePHP/Docs/Node/p.md

 p();
 ```

-Executes from the current cursor forward.
+Executes phases sequentially from the current cursor.

 ---